José Bernardo de Tagle y Portocarrero, 4th Marquess of Torre Tagle: Biography

 He was born on 21 March 1779, in Lima, Colonial Peru, into an aristocratic family.
 His father was José Manuel de Tagle e Isásaga, lieutenant colonel of the Regiment of Dragoons of Lima and heir of the Marquessate of Torre Tagle.
 His mother was Josefa Portocarrero y Zamudio, a granddaughter of the Count of Monclova and a great-granddaughter of Melchor Portocarrero, Viceroy of Peru.
 When his grandfather died in 1794, his father succeeded him as the 3rd Marquis of Torre Tagle.

 Tagle received a private education.
 He initiated his military career as cadet of the Regiment of Dragoons of Lima in 1789 when he was just ten years old.
 In 1800, he married Juana García de la Plata, daughter of an oidor of the Real Audiencia of Lima.
-The following year, he succeeded his father as Marquis of Torre Tagle (although he only received a provisional confirmation by the king in 1810) and inherited the post of Comissar of War and Navy of the important Fortress of Callao.
+The following year, he succeeded his father as Marquis of Torre Tagle (although he only received a provisional confirmation by the king in 1810) and inherited the post of Commissar of War and Navy of the important Fortress of Callao.

+His wife, with whom he had no children, died in 1811.
+Also in 1811, Viceroy Abascal promoted him to sergeant-major.
+The following year, Tagle was successively appointed lieutenant colonel and colonel of the newly created Regiment of Distinguished Volunteers of the Spanish Concord, a unit which he initially largely funded personally.

+In 1819, Marquis remarried to Mariana Echevarría y Santiago de Ulloa.